Jenny-jw/Jenny-jw/README.md

-- Hi, I’m Jenny
+Hi, I’m Jenny 🐱
-- I’m interested in drawing, musics and photography
+I’m interested in drawing, musics and photography
-- I’m currently learning Android development
+I’m currently learning Android development~

 <!---
 Jenny-jw/Jenny-jw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.